flatpickles/sketchbook-legacy/README.md

 ## To consider
 * Key commands
     * Hide/show panels (both or each)
+* Sketch details display
+    * Link out to sketch-specific readmes on github
 * Sketch list display:
     * Date metadata & display for sketches in sidebar
     * Folders for sketch index display organization